 Please refer to the Lambeau Field seating diagram for seat locations.

 Tailgating is a time-honored tradition at Lambeau Field.
 We encourage fans to have a good time, but please do so responsibly.
 Those utilizing the Lambeau Field parking lot will be permitted only one parking space per vehicle.
 Tailgating setup must stay within a 9’ x 6’ space behind your vehicle to allow for vehicle and pedestrian traffic.
 Tailgating setup must be taken down and put away prior to leaving your vehicle.
-No recreational (wood) fires allowed.
+No recreational (wood) fires, open flames, or fryers allowed.
 Grill cooking with charcoal or L.P. gas is permitted (no wood as fuel).
 All grills must be supervised at all times by a responsible adult (18 years or older), and be fully extinguished before being left unattended.
 Separate containers are available in the lot for hot charcoals, recyclable items and trash.

 Waste Management recycling receptacles are located throughout the Lambeau Field parking lot for your convenience.
 Green Waste Management dumpsters, with open yellow lids, are available for tailgating recyclables such as aluminum/tin cans, beer/wine/liquor bottles, cardboard and paper.